cmd-ntrf/jupyter-lmod/README.md

 ### Disable jupyter-server-proxy notebook and lab extensions

-To avoid having items in the launcher that cannot be launch because the binaries location are not in PATH, jupyter-lmod hides items that do not have a corresponding loaded module. jupyter-server-proxy notebook and lab extension always display the item.
+To avoid having items in the launcher that cannot be launched because the binaries location are not in PATH, jupyter-lmod hides launcher items that do not have a corresponding loaded module. jupyter-server-proxy notebook and lab extension always display the launcher item.
 To avoid a situation where an item would be shown twice, we recommend disabling jupyter-server-proxy notebook and lab extensions.

 This can be done with the following command for notebook:
 ```